Cytnx-dev/Cytnx/Readme.md

     1. [Enhance] add Scalar class (shadow)
     2. [Enhance] change default allocation from Malloc to Calloc.
     3. [Enhance] change storage.raw_ptr() to storage.data() and storage.data<>()
+    4. [Enhance] change storage.cap to STORAGE_DEFT_SZ that can be tune.
+    5. [Enhance] adding Tproxy/Tproxy, Tproxy/Tensor, Tensor/Tproxy operation
+    7. [Enhance] Add mv_elem type for LinOp, which intrinsically omp the matvec operation.

     v0.6.0
     1. [Enhance] behavior change the behavior of permute to prevent redundant copy in UniTensor and Tensor.
     2. add Tensor::same_data to check if two Tensor has same storage.